-The title for my magazine will be "Focus," and it will be a left-leaning gossip magazine that discusses social issues and current events.
-The cover lines will mention popular celebrities and their predicaments to target a working class demographic.
-For the masthead, I will use a serif font to make the magazine appear more informed, and for the cover lines, I will use a sans serif font to make the magazine more approachable for a working class audience.
+The title for my magazine will be 'Focus,' and it will be a left-leaning gossip magazine that discusses social issues and current events.
+The cover lines will mention popular celebrities and their predicaments to target a working-class demographic.
+For the masthead, I will use a serif font to make the magazine appear more informed, and for the cover lines, I will use a sans serif font to make the magazine more approachable for a working-class audience.
+The colour scheme will be mostly red and yellow due to their connotations of passion and danger, which will dramatise the stories mentioned.

-The celebrity in the cover image will be a British Filipino man (BAME), and the image will use direct address to highlight the Southeast Asian demographic as having power in British society.
-This will attract a Southeast Asian audience through a sense of personal identity (Blumler and Katz) from the celebrity influencer, and also "the reformer" (Young and Rubicam) as they are socially aware and tolerant.
+The celebrity in the cover image will be a British Filipino man (BAME), and the image will use direct address to communicate them as powerful, and therefore highlight the Southeast Asian demographic as having power in British society.
+This will attract a Southeast Asian audience through a sense of personal identity (Blumler and Katz) from the celebrity influencer, and also 'the reformer' (Young and Rubicam) as they are socially aware and tolerant.
 By featuring a Filipino celebrity, the magazine will bring light to the lack of Southeast Asian representation in Britain when it comes to being in public, influential positions.

 No comments: